CQCL/hugr/specification/hugr.md

 * The set may not include the exit block.
 * There must be exactly one edge from a node in the set to a node outside it.

-Situations in which multiple nodes have edges leaving the set, can be converted to this form by a combination of InsertIdentity operations and one Replace.
-Similarly/for example, rather than movng the Exit block into the nested CFG:
+Situations in which multiple nodes have edges leaving the set, or where the Exit block would be in the set, can be converted to this form by a combination of InsertIdentity operations and one Replace.
+For example, rather than moving the Exit block into the nested CFG:
-1. an identity node with a single successor can be added onto each edge into the Exit
+1. An Identity node with a single successor can be added onto each edge into the Exit
-2. if there is more than one such incoming edge, these identity nodes can then all be combined by a Replace operation that removes them all and adds a single node (keeping the same number of in-edges, but reducing to one out-edge to the Exit)
+2. If there is more than one edge into the Exit, these Identity nodes can then all be combined by a Replace operation that removes them all and adds a single Identity (keeping the same number of in-edges, but reducing to one out-edge to the Exit).
 3. The single edge to the Exit node can then be used as the exiting edge.

 ##### Inlining methods